 Manage your Coin Terminal by opening and closing the vault daily, entering deposits or shipments, releasing coin orders, entering other transactions and accessing various reports.

-This tool is designed to be a secure and powerful solution for placing orders for currency, coin and supplies; sending deposit notifications; monitoring and managing cross-shipping activity; managing custodial inventories and coin terminals; and activating self-service control of FedCash Services for your institution.
+This tool is designed to be a secure and powerful solution for placing orders for currency, coin and supplies; sending deposit notifications; receiving deposit difference notifications; monitoring and managing cross-shipping activity; managing custodial inventories, and coin terminals and coin depots; and activating self-service control of FedCash Services for your institution.